Why Bamboo? Bamboo is the world’s fastest naturally renewing resource which is also inherently anti-microbial, anti-fungal and anti-bacterial.

 This is actually a 2in1 day as not only are we reusing water bottles and not using single use plastic, I am adding fresh fruit to my water rather than juice, so it cuts down the plastic of the juice bottle too and saves money.

-So, I’m up early on Day 13, finishing off this blog post and on reflection, not just on these days but since Day 1 of this challenge its been great to make small changes to the planet but I have so enjoyed researching Eco-Living, it just shows what alternatives there are available.
+So, I’m up early on Day 13, finishing off this blog post and on reflection, not just on these days but since Day 1 of this challenge its been great to make small changes to the planet but I have so enjoyed researching how to live a little more eco-friendly, it just shows what alternatives there are available.
 Most of the time you are supporting small businesses, and who doesn’t want to do that…?

-If you’re not sure where to start with Eco-Living we will soon be releasing Eco-Boxes, letterbox friendly parcels filled with little bits and bobs to get you going.
+If you’re not sure where to start with living a little more eco we have our monthly subscription boxes, letterbox friendly parcels filled with little bits and bobs to get you going.
 Rather than searching or going out yourself we pick a speciality selected range of products to bring eco-living to you!

 Stay tuned for Day 13 and beyond,